cloudsigma/cloudsigma-docs/networking.rst

 The IP object, contains the actual IP in it's ``uuid`` attribute.

-The list of IPs includes the IPs that are owned (subscribed to) by the user, and the IPs which are dynamically assigned to user's guests.
+The list of IPs includes the IPs that are owned (subscribed to) by the user, and the IPs which are dynamically assigned to user's servers.
 The owned IP's are differentiated by dynamically received IPs by the fact that they have a subscription attached to them (their ``subscription`` attribute is not empty).

 The detailed listing includes more information about the IP object, such as netmask, nameservers, and gateway which